 Master Of Arts In European Studies

-The MA in European Studies is an interdisciplinary program that allows students to develop an expertise in Europe as a whole, together with a specialization in a given region.
-It includes a study abroad experience and internship opportunities.
-The MA in European Studies will help prepare you for international careers in business, government, journalism, education, research, or the non-profit sector (e.g. NGOs).
+The MA in European Studies will help prepare you for international careers in business, government, journalism, education, research, or the nonprofit sector (e.g. NGOs).
 The program helps meet a high demand for candidates prepared to work for international companies and organizations with specific interests in Europe.

 Program strength and uniqueness

 - Interdisciplinary program inviting individualized research

 - Study abroad component

 - Internship opportunities abroad or with international companies in the area